Cppkies-Team/Cppkies/docs/types/Building.md

 # Buildings

-:warning: Warning!
-This page is talking about a future API/ an API on the beta branch :warning:

 Buildings are the main way you make cookies in Cookie Clicker, in the original API, buildings are called objects, which can be confused with the builtin `Object` wrapper class.

 Buildings are classes, so they must be initialized with the `new` keyword.